Created on

-Description | This article describes how to export SSL certificates from one FortiGate to a different FortiGate. |
+| Description | This article describes how to export SSL certificates from one FortiGate to a different FortiGate. |

-Scope | FortiGate v7.4.0 and above but not supported in versions lower than FortiOS 7.4.0. |
+| Scope | FortiGate v7.4.0 and above, but not supported in versions lower than FortiOS v7.4.0. |

-Solution |
+| Solution |

-In this example, the SSL certificate from FortiGate A will be imported to another FortiGate B. This solution is helpful in scenarios where the firewall administrator does not have a backup or copy of the certificate files or the previous firewall administrator has resigned.
+In this example, the SSL certificate from FortiGate A will be imported to another FortiGate B. This solution is helpful in scenarios where the firewall administrator does not have a backup or copy of the certificate files, or the previous firewall administrator has resigned.

 This procedure can be done only through the Command Line Interface (CLI).
-If a certificate will be exported or downloaded from the GUI, it is only possible to export the public key, but not the private key.
+If a certificate is exported or downloaded from the GUI, it is only possible to export the public key, but not the private key.
 It is necessary to use the CLI to extract both the private and public keys.

 On FortiGate A:

-FortiGate-A (certificate) # sh full-configuration MQswCQYDVQQGEwJVUzEVMBMGA1UEChMMRGlnaUNlcnQgSW5jMSkwJwYDVQQDEyBE end
+FortiGate-A (certificate) # show full-configuration MQswCQYDVQQGEwJVUzEVMBMGA1UEChMMRGlnaUNlcnQgSW5jMSkwJwYDVQQDEyBE end

-Copy the configuration and then, access the FortiGate B.
+Copy the configuration and then access the FortiGate B.

-Paste the configuration taken from FortiGate A to FortiGate B:
+On FortiGate B: Paste the configuration taken from FortiGate A to FortiGate B:

 After running the above CLI commands, the certificate should be imported on FortiGate B.